raunakdhawan/P2-LaneFinding_Advanced/writeup_template.md

     - Draw the windows on to the out image with green color.
     - Find the coordinates for the non-zero pixels which are within the rectangle and save them to a variable.
 This is done for both left and right side of the image.
     - Append these coordiantes to `left_lane_inds` and `right_lane_inds`.
-    - If the pixels found are greater than the miminum number of poxels passed to this function, then calculate the mean of the x coordinates of the found pixels and update the `leftx_current` and `rightx_current`.
+    - If the pixels found are greater than the miminum number of pixels passed to this function, then calculate the mean of the x coordinates of the found pixels and update the `leftx_current` and `rightx_current`.
     - With the help of `left_lane_inds` and `right_lane_inds` extract the left and right x, y coordinates and return with the output image.
 An example of the output image is as follows
 ![Lane Pixels](output_images/lane_pixels.png)

+#### `search_around_poly()`
+To find the lane pixels, when previous detected lane was True, the following steps are taken (coded in the function `search_around_poly()`)
+1. From the binary warped image, find the non-zero pixels.
+2. Separate the non-zero pixels in two lists, one for the x-coordinate and the other for the y-coordinate.
+3. Find the coordinates of the non-zero pixels for the left lane which are between (polynomial - margin) and (polynomial + margin).
+4. Find the coordinates of the non-zero pixels for the left lane which are between (polynomial - margin) and (polynomial + margin).
+5. These coordiantes are returned to the main function for fitting of the polynomial, described in the next step.

 ### 5. Fitting a polynomial
 Fitting a polynomial to the pixels found in the above step is done in lines from 58 to 65 in the `./code/main.py` file.
 The fitting of polynomial is done using the numpy `polyfit()` function.
 The polynomial fitted is of 2nd order.
 Separate polynomials are generated for the left left lane and the right lane using the coordinates found for the lane pixels.
 An example of the fitted polynomial is following